Convert Figma logo to code with AI

 About

 Maigret collects a dossier on a person by username only, checking for accounts on a huge number of sites and gathering all the available information from web pages.
-No API keys required.
+No API keys are required.
 Maigret is an easy-to-use and powerful fork of Sherlock.

 Main features

-• Recursive search by new usernames and other ids found
+• Recursive search by new usernames and other IDs found

 • Search by tags (site categories, countries)